-You should not give blood whilst you are in the study.
+Your child should not give blood whilst in the study.
 (The Blood Transfusion Service only accepts donations from people aged 17 years or above.
 Participants in this study whose 17th birthday falls during the study, should not give blood until after their last study visit.)

-12. Are there any risks from taking part in the study?
+13. Are there any risks from taking part in the study?